OlivierBlanvillain/SlickChair-report/content.md

 [^essential]: The authors of @mauro2005 identified nine *typical* functionalities offered by \cmss to run online peer-review processes, which roughly correspond to the functionalities provided by SlickChair interfaces.

 Building SlickChair, our focused was on creating a flexible and extensible system rather than offering customization options via configuration.
-As a system becomes more complete, it's complexity is likely to go up, and maintaining and extending the system becomes harder. \TODO{Add ref to #evaluation.} SlickChair provides the essential[^essential] components to run an online peer-review process, listed below as the user interfaces of available for each user role:
+As a system becomes more complete, it's complexity is likely to go up, and maintaining and extending the system becomes harder.
+SlickChair provides the essential[^essential] components to run an online peer-review process, listed below as the user interfaces of available for each user role:

 - Author